GHSVS-de/hugo_baseghsvs/README.md

 - `npm run update` (if needed) or (faster) `npm update --save-dev`

 ## Folder /custom/
-Is for fonts and custom JavaScript.
+Is for fonts, custom JavaScript and other custom stuff.

 Can be extended for other custom asset kinds.